 After a short break for dinner and a beer, I coded almost throughout the night, without access to the hardware, just to make the original source code compile on the new platform SDK.
 All teams retuned the next morning and at 10:00 AM we exchanged drivers licenses for Android-M phones again.

 Bingo, I already knew that the source code would compile, but it really worked, ran flawlessly on the Andoid-M phones.
 Since I only had the rest of the day, I skipped the famous Google lunch and implement a fingerprint-unlock feature instead.
 I finished coding about 20 minutes before the end of day two, just enough time to take a few screen captures, before returning the hardware.

 Since it will be a while until we will see widespread fingerprint support on Android, take a look at my short video about how QuickBooks could make use of it.

 Admittedly, I got lucky, as I have been many times before.
 This could have ended very differently, no doubt.
-But those are the are the moments software developers live for.
+But those are the moments software developers live for.